 On your mark . . . get set . . . go!

 Step One – Select a Domain Name and a Hosting Company

 If you are just starting out, this article can help: How to Choose a Domain Name: 32 Tips from the Pros.
 It covers everything you need to consider when choosing a name.

 Domain names can be purchased through your hosting company or any domain name source.
-Some reliable options can be found in: Top 10 Best Domain Registrars.
+Some reliable options can be found in: The Best Domain Name Registrar 2021.